swei5/michigan_notes/STATS-413/3 OLS Estimators.md

 ### Properties of $\hat{\beta}$
 With some algebraic properties of the ordinary least squares solution established, we’ll next investigate statistical properties of $\hat{\beta}$ when viewed as an estimator of $\beta$.

-Again, the variability in responses $y$ we observed in the model stems from the different vector $\epsilon$ - this in turn generates different slope and intercept coefficients when running regression.
+Again, the variability in responses $y$ we observed in the model stems from the different vector $\varepsilon$ - this in turn generates different slope and intercept coefficients when running regression.

 Let's first go over a few definitions and properties.
 Let $Y, Z \in \mathbb{R}^{m}$ be a **random** vector.